LukeGrahamLandry/franca/devlog.md

+## (May 13)

+im making this too complicated. just going to write down what i thought about and come back later. if the only reason i care rn is to add it to the wasm4 cli, it doesn't matter, the import(@) already overlays the cwd so its fine if you build in the right folder which you have to anyway. all this was so you could do `franca /whatever/cart.fr` instead of `cd /whatever && franca cart.fr`. ifi m trying to show that my language is usable by other people i shouldn't be inventing new compiler weirdness that i don't use anywhere else.

 ## (May 11)

 wasm4: cache the FROM_SOURCE c carts so don't have to rebuild import_c. was going to add a `Meta.cached_blob: Ref(u8);` but putting it as a Dat works just as well.

+fr: make it easy to import files that aren't in the main franca library folder. because i want to be like the other wasm4 languages where other people can actually write programs without me needing to bless a set of bindings.
+(previously could do single file scripts outside but not multifile unless you were in that directory when running). turns out it's annoying to do without breaking the nice properties of the current codemap system (wrote some docs about that so i don't forget). but i do have to deal with this better anyway because it revealed an existing problem if comptime code tries to change cwd and then call a jit-shim.

+wrote wasm4.fr bindings for template in their cli.

 ## (May 10)